openwisp/openwisp-docs/tutorials/mesh.rst

 For simplicity, we will focus on a single radio, but it's important to note that the mesh functionality can be extended to multiple radios if necessary.
+This can improve backhaul performance and reduce interference.

-Alternatively, you have the option of running the mesh on one radio while the access points operate on another radio to avoid interference.
+Alternatively, you have the option of running the mesh on one radio while the access points operate on another radio to avoid interference and increase the performance of the mesh network, mitigating issues like interference, optimizing for latency and throughput.

 However, these additional scenarios are not explained in this tutorial and are left as an exercise for the reader.